How to Become a Network Administrator: The Info You Need to Know

 Now you’re aware of how to become a network administrator and what this tech career entails.
 If this sounds like the career upgrade you’ve been looking for, what’s holding you back?

 The sooner you start on your education path, the sooner you can launch your career in the flourishing technology field.
-Start planning your next steps by learning more about the Rasmussen College Network Systems Administration program.
+Start planning your next steps by learning more about the Rasmussen University Network Systems Administration program.

 1Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [accessed February 2019].
 Salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries and employment conditions in your area may vary.